• Skip to primary navigation

 Where to get feijoa

 Outside New Zealand there are a few options.
 In parts of California in the USA feijoa are sometimes grown as ornamental trees, some people don't even realize the fruit on their trees are edible.
-Its worth asking around your local buy sell swap groups or social media groups to see if you can fine someone with a tree in your area who's willing to give or trade you some fruit.
+It's worth asking around your local buy-sell swap groups or social media groups to see if you can find someone with a tree in your area who's willing to give or trade you some fruit.

 Large pile of feijoas.